binder-examples/requirements/README.md

-# Example Binder with requirements.txt
+# Python environment with requirements.txt

+[![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/binder-examples/requirements/master)

 A Binder-compatible repo with a `requirements.txt` file.

-[![Binder](http://mybinder.org/badge.svg)](http://beta.mybinder.org/v2/gh/binder-examples/requirements/master)

 Access this Binder at the following URL: